 In January 2010, the Financial Accounting Standards Board ("FASB") issued updated guidance to amend the disclosure requirements related to recurring and nonrecurring fair value measurements.
 This update requires new disclosures on significant transfers of assets and liabilities between Level 1 and Level 2 of the fair value hierarchy (including the reasons for these transfers) and the reasons for any transfers in or out of Level 3.
 This update also requires a reconciliation of recurring Level 3 measurements about purchases, sales, issuances and settlements on a gross basis.
 In addition to these new disclosure requirements, this update clarifies certain existing disclosure requirements.
 For example, this update clarifies that reporting entities are required to provide fair value measurement disclosures for each class of assets and liabilities rather than each major category of assets and liabilities.
-This update also clarifies the requirement for entities to disclose information about both the valuation techniques and inputs used in estimating Level 2 and Level 3 fair value measurements.
-This update will become effective for the Company with the interim and annual reporting period beginning January 1, 2010, except for the requirement to provide the Level 3 activity of purchases, sales, issuances, and settlements on a gross basis, which will become effective for the Company with the interim and annual reporting period beginning January 1, 2011.
+This update also clarifies the requirements.
+This update will become effective for the Company with the interim and annual reporting period beginning January 1, 2010, except for the requirement to provide the Level 3 activity of purchases, sales, issuances, and settlements on a gross basis, which will become effective for the Company with the interim and annual reporting period beginning January 1, 2010, except for the Company with the interim and annual reporting period beginning January 1, 2010, except for the company with the interim and annual reporting period beginning January 1, 2010, except for the company with the interim and annual reporting period beginning January 1, 2011.
 The Company will not be required to provide the amended disclosures for any previous periods presented for comparative purposes.
 Other than requiring additional disclosures, adoption of this update will not have a material effect on the Company's consolidated financial statements.